thomasgtaylor/how.wtf/content/post/2023-04-27-catch-and-handle-errors-in-bash.md

 ---
-title: Catch and handle errors in Bash
-date: 2023-04-27T22:10:00-04:00
 author: Thomas Taylor
+categories:
+- programming
+date: 2023-04-27 22:10:00-04:00
 description: How to catch and handle errors in Bash
-categories:
-- Programming
 tags:
-- Bash
+- bash
+title: Catch and handle errors in Bash
 ---

 Bash does not natively support a try/catch syntax for errors; however, there are options for handling errors within a script.